Ultrasquid9/Raywoke/README.md

 Raywoke is an extremely simple raycasting crate, forked from [raylite](https://github.com/heyimrein/raylite).
 It was created primarily to make the API simpler to use, and integrate more closely with third-party math libraries.

-In order to achieve this, Raywoke makes two compromises:
-- It now requires `dyn-clone`, meaning it is no longer dependency-free.
-- It now stores data on the heap.

 ## Third-party crate interop

 Raywoke provides interop with the following external crates: